Introduction

 some discussion about libraries charging for online borrowing and

-paying the publisher but it looks like being a few cents to the
+paying the publisher but the proposal is to pay a few cents to the

 would get from an ebook sale.
 As an example, in Australia under Public